 EDU 3011 assesses candidates' knowledge and skills related to characteristics of effective teaching and their competence in instructional technology.
 Candidates are introduced to International Society for Technology in Education (ISTE) Standards for Teachers and Students and learn how technology is used to bolster effective teaching.
 Candidates study and design instructional technology tools used to enhance learning for all K-5 students.
 Candidates develop an electronic portfolio used to house their technology artifacts as they progress through the program.
-This course does not have a WAC designation.
+Prerequisite: Approval by Education Advisor and Admission to Teacher Education program